-This course will provide an introduction to the biology of sharks and rays, with special emphasis on regional shark fauna and field techniques.
-Topics to be covered include chondrichthyan origin, systematics, sensory biology, locomotion, food consumption, osmoregulation, reproductive biology, life history, ecology, fisheries and conservation.
-Lectures will be supplemented with discussions of papers from the primary literature to familiarize students with current research.
-In addition, longline and gillnet sampling will provide students with firsthand knowledge of field techniques and local shark identification.
+This course focuses on the biology of sharks and rays, focusing on regional shark fauna and field techniques.
+Topics include chondrichthyan origin, systematics, sensory biology, locomotion, food consumption, osmoregulation, reproductive biology, life history, ecology, fisheries, and conservation.
+Lectures will include discussions of primary literature and field techniques through longline and gillnet sampling.
+As well as shark identification.
 Prerequisites - one course in general/organismal biology (or equivalent).